giridhar7632/Three.js/10-materials-and-textures.md

 ### MeshStandardMaterial

 It is similar but gives a more accurate and realistic looking result than the `MeshLambertMaterial` or `MeshPhongMaterial`.
-Insted of `shininess` it has two properties: `roughness` and `metalness`.
+Instead of `shininess` it has two properties: `roughness` and `metalness`.

 ```js
 const geometry = new THREE.BoxGeometry(2, 2, 2)